benmarch/ez-ng/README.md

 <a name="module_ezNg.ezComponentHelpers+useStyles"></a>
 #### ezComponentHelpers.useStyles()
 Takes a string of CSS styles and adds them to the element.
-The styles become scoped to the element thanks to a fantastic script by Rich Tibbett (http://github.com/richtr).
+The styles become scoped to the element thanks to a fantastic script by PM5544 (https://github.com/PM5544/scoped-polyfill).
 Note that the element itself will also be affected by the scoped styles.
 Styles are applied after a browser event cycle.

 **Kind**: instance method of <code>[ezComponentHelpers](#module_ezNg.ezComponentHelpers)</code>